alvarop/protox/README.md

 ### Files

-See [startup.md](startup.md) for initial configuration and channel selection
+See [startup.md](startup.md) for initial configuration and channel selection for both the remote and the quad

 See [sync.md](sync.md) for notes on device sync/pairing protocol